microsoft/FluidFramework/BREAKING.md

 Additionally the class `RequestParser` has been moved to the `@fluidframework/runtime-utils` package

 This will allow consumers of our ContainerRuntime to substitute other routing frameworks more easily.

+### IComponentHTMLVisual removed
+The `IComponentHTMLVisual` interface was deprecated in 0.21, and is now removed in 0.22.
+To support multiview scenarios, consider split view/model patterns like those demonstrated in the multiview sample.

 ## 0.21 Breaking Changes
 - [Removed `@fluidframework/local-test-utils`](#removed-`@fluidframework/local-test-utils`)